Fake news? No jobs? Prospective journalists soldier on

 “It’s so difficult to hear, ‘we don’t have enough money,'” she said.
 “We hear that a lot.
 As a generation, that doesn’t make us turn around and go home.”

 While some newspapers like the Daily Orange or Daily Tar Heel don’t take money from the university or fellow students, most do.
-Tammy Merrett, faculty adviser to the Alestle at Southern Illinois University, doesn’t know how her paper would survive without it.
+Tammy Merrett, faculty adviser to the Alestle at Southern Illinois University at Edwardsville, doesn’t know how her paper would survive without it.

 Despite the worries, North Carolina’s Arrowood says her experience makes her more interested in a journalism career, not less.

-Note: This story has been corrected to show that Tammy Merrett is adviser to the Alestle at Southern Illinois University at Edwardsville, not Southern Illinois University.